 As long as the second mortgage was small, maybe less than 10% of the purchase price, not making any payments on the loan was one way to generate cash flow.
 An investor could receive a positive cash flow this way because the existing mortgage payment, plus the insurance and taxes, were generally low enough that the investor could see some sort of return from the rental payment after the expenses were paid.
 This practice presumed that the property would appreciate over the term of that second mortgage, which was generally three years.

-The reason this worked so well was that 90% of the property value was appreciating, while only 10% of the value was defrayed.
+The reason this worked so well in the late 1970s was that 90% of the property value was appreciating, while only 10% of the value was defrayed.
 So a $100,000 home, in practice, could be worth $133,100 at 10% appreciation after 3 years, which was more than enough to pay off a $10,000 promissory note at 10% interest, even with compounded interest.

 What happens if there is no appreciation—or worse—the market falls?
 That's how some homeowners in 2007 got into hot water due to dealing with subprime mortgage lenders.
 One of the popular financing options then were Option ARM mortgages, which contain interest-only payment options coupled with a balloon payment.

 A homeowner during those years might buy a home with no money down, take out an 80/20 combo loan, and both loans could be due and payable with a balloon payment at the end of five or seven years.
 In declining markets, it made it impossible to sell a home and pay off the loans without resorting to a short sale.
 Another option was to walk away from the home.

 None of those options were things the borrowers thought about when they bought the home.
 They believed the hype that real estate values would always rise.
 Instead, they ended up owing more than the home was worth and could not meet the balloon payment obligation.